Human Factors Prize:

 Recognizing Excellence in Human Factors/Ergonomics Research

 The Human Factors Prize was established in 2010 by Editor-in-Chief William S. Marras.
 The prize recognizes excellence in HF/E research through an annual competition in which authors are invited to submit papers on a specific topic for that year.
-The topic is selected by the editor in chief in consultation with a Board of Referees chaired by Immediate Past Human Factors Editor Nancy J. Cooke.
+The topic is selected by the editor in chief in consultation with a Board of Referees chaired by the immediate past Human Factors editor.
 See below for the current year's topic.

 The prize carries a $10,000 cash award and publication of the winning paper in the Society's flagship journal, Human Factors.
 The award will be formally conferred at a special session at the HFES International Annual Meeting, where the recipient will present his or her work.